 Posted On: 17-02-2020

-Ajay Mehta, founder and MD, MCC group said that the company is aiming at selling 2 lakh units by the end of September, next year.
+Ajay Mehta, founder, and MD, MCC group said that the company is aiming at selling 2 lakh units by the end of September, next year.
 However, observed that the rupee devaluation has led to difficult decision making.

 He said, "Initially we calculated at Rs 52 or 53 (exchange rate per dollar) but now we are calculating at Rs 63; that is a 20% jump and it is huge.
-No brand makes 20 % margin and it will affect the consumption rate.
+No brand makes a 20 % margin and it will affect the consumption rate.
 However, we will cut ourselves down to profit our partners."

-According to 6Wresearch, around 4,48, 950 cameras, including DSLRs--were shipped in CY Q2 2013 and brands like Sony, Canon and Nikon held 90% of the market share in terms of units.
+According to 6Wresearch, around 4,48, 950 cameras, including DSLRs--were shipped in CY Q2 2013, and brands like Sony, Canon, and Nikon held 90% of the market share in terms of units.
 Kodak was out of the market for about 1 year, after it filed bankruptcy in January last year.
 However, the company announced its exit from bankruptcy protection on September 3, this year.